Get a free, no obligation personal loan quote with rates as low as 9.90%

 No. Credit card rewards are taxed based on how they’re provided and used only, not the form they take when earned.
 The structure of the rewards program itself has no bearing on the taxability of the rewards you use from it.

-Credit card points vary in value.
-How do I know how much to report?
+Since credit card points vary in value, how do I know how much to report?

-Suppose your employer controls the rewards program on a card you use.
-In that case, they need to include the fair market value of the rewards as part of your regular remuneration.
+If your employer controls the rewards program on a card you use, they need to include the fair market value of the rewards as part of your regular remuneration.
 Your employer will add this value to box 14 on your T4 slip.
-It will also appear as a standalone amount on box 40, but this is for information purposes only for the CRA.
-When you file your taxes, simply report the amount in box 14.

-No. As an individual consumer using a personal credit card, you’re free to convert your rewards to cash tax-free.
+No, you can typically convert your credit card rewards to cash tax-free.
 The only exception is when you use your credit card for business expenses that your employer reimburses.
-If you convert the rewards you earn from business-related transactions into cash, you must report the cash value on your tax return.
+If you convert the rewards you earn from business-related transactions into cash, you’ll have to report the cash value when you file your taxes.

 Mark Gregorski avatar on Loans Canada